GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Programming, it turns out, is hard.
-The fundamental rules are typically simple and clear.
-But programs built on top of these rules tend to become complex enough to introduce their own rules and complexity.
-You’re building your own maze, in a way, and you might just get lost in it.
+> ### The magic of a computer lies in its ability to become almost anything you can imagine, as long as you can explain exactly what that is.
 >
-> ~ *Marijn Haverbeke*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts